iparaj/iparaj.github.io/_pages/tutorials_scilab_interm.md

 ---
 *Prepared by Chayan Bhawal, IIT Guwahati*

-Target audience:  Enginners, Scientists, Physicists, etc.
+Target audience:  Engineers, Scientists, Physicists, etc.

+Download the complete content from the links below to get started.
+The top-right corner of the slides will guide you to the codes that are being explained in the slides.
+Execute those files to understand the slides better.

 <table>
 <thead>